hheimbuerger/go-transcode/README.md

   video-keyframes: false
   # Single audio profile used
   audio-profile:
-    codec: aac    # default "aac", but "copy" is an alternative
+    encoder: aac    # default "aac", but "copy" is an alternative
     bitrate: 192  # kbps
   # If cache is enabled
   cache: true